-The Websense® X-SeriesTM modular chassis solution is a high-performance network security system running on:
+The X-SeriesTM modular chassis is a high-performance network security system that consists of:

-- ◆ Websense X10GTM blade chassis: The chassis is an energy-efficient blade enclosure from DellTM that holds up to 16 security blades optimized for Web Security Gateway / Anywhere and Email Security Gateway / Anywhere (installed on separate security blades). - ♦ Websense X10G security blades: These Dell blade servers are equipped with a hardened operating system and Websense web or email security software.
+- X10GTM blade chassis: The chassis is an energy-efficient blade enclosure from DellTM that holds up to 16 security blades optimized for TRITON AP-WEB and TRITON AP-EMAIL (installed on separate security blades). - X10G security blades: These Dell blade servers are equipped with a hardened operating system and TRITON web or email protection software.